aya49/202105_sfu_setup_pythoncpp/writeup.md

 3. execute: you let the computer execute the instructions in this binary.

 C++ and Python are two of the most popular programming languages invented.
-- C++ is more difficult to write, but it is extremely efficient and powerful.
+- **C++** is more difficult to write, but it is extremely efficient and powerful.
+Operating systems and lower level software are primarily written in C++.
-- Python is much easier to write and is very popular, but it can be slower and less powerful.
+- **Python** is much easier to write and is very popular, but it can be slower and less powerful.
+Python is used for high level applications such as software developments, big data analysis, artificial intelligence, and machine learning.

 What makes programming so simple today is that people have already written many ready-to-use program codes.
 These codes are bundled into easy-to-use "functions" and groups of related functions are bundled into "packages" that we can just download and use.